 What is a color palette picker?

-It is a tool that helps generate and organize color combinations for consistent branding across design assets.
+It is a tool that helps generate and organize color combinations so your branding stays more consistent across logos, social graphics, websites, and templates.

 How many colors should a small brand use?

-Most small brands work best with 3–5 core colors: primary, secondary, accent, plus one or two neutrals.
+Most small brands work best with 3–5 core colors: one primary, one secondary, one accent, and one or two neutrals.

 Can this create a full brand kit or only colors?

-It primarily structures your color system.
-You can then combine it with fonts, logo rules, and template layouts to build a complete brand kit.
+It mainly helps structure your color system.
+You can then combine that with fonts, logo rules, template layouts, and design rules to build a fuller brand kit.

 Can I use these palettes in Canva?

 Yes.
-Add your hex codes to Canva Brand Kit and reuse them across all templates.
+Add the hex codes to Canva Brand Kit or your working templates and reuse them everywhere.

 What should I do after generating a palette?

-Assign color roles, test contrast, apply in your core templates, and keep usage consistent for at least a few weeks before changing.
+Assign color roles, test contrast, apply the palette to your main templates, and keep using it consistently for a while before making changes.

 Do I need design experience to use this?